Jitter Box app icon

 Measure the network you actually care about.

-Jitter Box measures the Wi-Fi between your bedroom and the router.
-The cable between your switch and your iMac.
+Jitter Box measures the Wi-Fi from where you're standing with your iPhone.
+The cable between your switch and your Mac.
 The VPN tunnel between your office and your laptop.

 The link you care about — not the one your ISP wants you to look at.